 Diagnosing hyperthyroidism and hypothyroidism involves similar processes but with some key differences due to the opposite nature of the two conditions.

-For hyperthyroidism, the diagnosis begins with a thorough evaluation of symptoms.
+For hyperthyroidism in aging, the diagnosis begins with a thorough evaluation of symptoms.
 Common symptoms such as weight loss, increased appetite, rapid heartbeat, trembling hands, excessive sweating, fatigue, anxiety, and irritability are taken into consideration.

 A physical examination may be conducted to assess any visible signs, such as an enlarged thyroid gland or eye changes in the case of Graves’ disease.

-Blood tests are important for diagnosing hyperthyroidism, measuring levels of thyroxine (T4) and triiodothyronine (T3).
+Blood tests are important for diagnosing hyperthyroidism in aging, measuring levels of thyroxine (T4) and triiodothyronine (T3).
 High hormone levels and low levels of thyroid-stimulating hormone (TSH) suggest an overactive thyroid.
 These tests offer insights into thyroid function and help confirm the diagnosis.

 In some cases, additional imaging tests or a thyroid scan may be necessary to determine the underlying cause of hyperthyroidism.